-PROGRESSIVE TRUANCY PLAN12
+PROGRESSIVE TRUANCY PLAN

 Parents and/or legal guardians shall be notified each time a student has five (5) days (aggregate) of unexcused absences and that attendance at school is required.
-Additional notices shall be sent after each successive accumulation of five (5) unexcused absences.13
+Additional notices shall be sent after each successive accumulation of five (5) unexcused absences.

-1 If a parent and/or legal guardian does not provide documentation within five (5) days of the student's 2 return to school excusing those absences, or request an appeal hearing with the principal, then the Director 3 of Schools shall implement the progressive truancy plan described below prior to referral to juvenile 4 court.
-5 6 Progressive truancy plans must meet the following requirements: 7 8 1) Tier one of the progressive truancy plan must include schoolwide, prevention-oriented supports; 9 10 2) Tier two must be implemented upon a student's accumulation of five (5) unexcused absences, as 11 specified in the LEA's progressive truancy plan, and must include, at a minimum: 12 13 a.
-A conference with the student and the parent, legal guardian, or other person having 14 control of the student; 15 16 h.
-A regulting attendence contract to be signed by the student, the report local sympton, or 16 17 b.
-A resulting attendance contract to be signed by the student, the parent, legal guardian, or 17 other person having control of the student, and an attendance designee.
-The contract must include: 18 19 include.
-20 1.
-A specific description of the school's attendance expectations for the student; 20 2.
-The period for which the contract is in effect; and 22 3.
-Penalties for additional absences and alleged school offenses, including 23 additional disciplinary action and potential referral to juvenile court; 24 additional disciplinary action and potential forential to javenine court, 25 c.
-Regularly scheduled follow-up meetings, which may be with the student and the parent, 26 legal guardian, or other person having control of the student to discuss the student's 27 progress; 28 29 d.
-An individualized assessment by a school employee of the reasons a student has been 30 absent from school; and 31 32 e.
-If necessary, referral of the child to counseling, community-based services, or other in- 33 school or out-of-school services aimed at addressing the student's attendance problems; 34 and 35 36 3) Tier three must be implemented if the truancy interventions under tier two are unsuccessful.
-Tier 37 three may consist of one (1) or more of the following: 38 39 a.
-School-based community services; 40 41 b.
-Participation in a school-based restorative justice program; 42 Defermentes a seleccit based to a country on 43 44 c.
-Referral to a school-based teen court; or 45 d.
+If a parent and/or legal guardian does not provide documentation within five (5) days of the student's return to school excusing those absences, or request an appeal hearing with the principal, then the Director of Schools shall implement the progressive truancy plan described below prior to referral to juvenile court.

+Progressive truancy plans must meet the following requirements:

+- 1) Tier one of the progressive truancy plan must include schoolwide, prevention-oriented supports; - 2) Tier two must be implemented upon a student's accumulation of five (5) unexcused absences, as specified in the LEA's progressive truancy plan, and must include, at a minimum: - a.
+A conference with the student and the parent, legal guardian, or other person having control of the student; - b.
+A resulting attendance contract to be signed by the student, the parent, legal guardian, or other person having control of the student, and an attendance designee.
+The contract must include: - 1.
+A specific description of the school's attendance expectations for the student; - 2.
+The period for which the contract is in effect; and - 3.
+Penalties for additional absences and alleged school offenses, including additional disciplinary action and potential referral to juvenile court; - Regularly scheduled follow-up meetings, which may be with the student and the parent, legal guardian, or other person having control of the student to discuss the student's progress; - d.
+An individualized assessment by a school employee of the reasons a student has been absent from school; and - e.
+If necessary, referral of the child to counseling, community-based services, or other inschool or out-of-school services aimed at addressing the student's attendance problems; and - 3) Tier three must be implemented if the truancy interventions under tier two are unsuccessful.
+Tier three may consist of one (1) or more of the following: - a.
+School-based community services; - b.
+Participation in a school-based restorative justice program; - c.
+Referral to a school-based teen court; or - d.
 Saturday or after-school courses designed to improve attendance and behavior.
-46 a.
-Saturday of anter-sensor courses designed to improve attendance and benavior.
-47 PROMOTING SCHOOL ATTENDANCE 48 49 Faculties shall encourage student attendance and completion of classroom assignments according to the 50 following guidelines: